Skip to main content

 And then also the basic science in cardiology is just fascinating and has really made a significant impact in cardiovascular disease over the last 30, 40 years.
 And when you look at how we have cared for people and the advances we've made in terms of reducing the rate of heart attack, reducing the mortality from heart attack and stroke over the last 40 years, those impacts have been made because we have done significant basic science advancements and because we've also made community awareness about heart disease and how to lower your heart risk.

-Dr. Ryan: I think we're getting at a point where the technology is becoming really personalized.
-It is really exciting that people come to us with the data that they've generated, either from their phones, from their smart phones, from what people have collected from wearables, and that their health literally is in their hands, and they are coming to us with what they've found.
+Dr. Ryan: I think we're getting to a point where the technology is becoming really personalized.
+It is really exciting that people come to us with the data that they've generated, either from their phones, from their smartphones, from what people have collected from wearables, and that their health literally is in their hands, and they are coming to us with what they've found.

 Whereas traditionally, we do tests and we would say, "Well this is what we've found."
 Now they're coming to us with what they've found, and that's a really exciting thing because that really shifts the responsibility of cardiovascular care and risk reduction to where it should be, which is to the individual.